Solarious/orcish-md-parser/README.md

   * ei.csv - List of improvements for words with long english values
   * pos.csv - List of fixes for incorrect part of speech values
 * manualBulkReady - Contains premade csv files for uploading to Orc-dict using bulkadd.
 Used for words that can not be generated from **OrcishWords.md**
-* *other* - Contains files created by build.sh that are not bulkadd files
+* *output* - Contains files created by build.sh that are not bulkadd files
   * *all.csv* - Contains all the words in csv format
   * *duplicateNames.csv* - List of orcish values that appear in multiple words
   * *duplicates.csv* - List of words that share their their orcish with another word